 Any retailer interested in selling lottery tickets can download an application packet online, or call (501) 683-2000.
 The initial cost is a $100 application fee, which includes a required state and federal background check.
 Lottery equipment, supplies and training are provided at no cost, pending application approval.

 Direct Contracting Opportunities

 The ASL procures a wide range of basic goods and services.
 Procurement needs include but are not limited to items such as office furniture, office supplies, computer equipment, business printing, vehicles, advertising services, travel agency services and janitorial services.
 Businesses wishing to offer their goods and services to ASL should fill out the registration form below to submit contact information and type(s) of services or commodities offered.
 Also visit the Procurement section of the ASL website in order to respond to requests from proposals, qualifications and bids.

 Vendor Application Form

 Subcontracting Opportunities with Major Gaming Vendors

-The Arkansas Scholarship Lottery has selected Intralot, Inc. as the preferred vendor for Online Lottery Game Services and Lottery Gaming System and Services and Scientific Games International, Inc. to supply colorful and popular instant or “scratch off” tickets.
-The ASL has selected Bank of the Ozarks as the vendor to supply its comprehensive banking services and The Communications Group to provide its Advertising, Marketing and Media Services.
-Each company, industry leaders in their respective field, is developing relationships with minority businesses in Arkansas.
-However, they may still have needs for goods, services and labor including but not limited to printing, field technicians, couriers, vehicles, computer equipment and office supplies.
+Intralot, Inc. is the preferred vendor of the Arkansas Scholarship Lottery for online lottery game services and lottery gaming system and services, and Scientific Games International, Inc. supplies the ASL’s colorful and popular instant or “scratch off” tickets.
+Bank of the Ozarks is the vendor to supply its comprehensive banking services and The Communications Group provides advertising, marketing and media services.
+Each company, industry leaders in their respective fields, is developing relationships with minority businesses in Arkansas.
+However, they may still have needs for goods, services and labor including, but not limited to, printing, field technicians, couriers, vehicles, computer equipment and office supplies.

 Any business interested in pursuing a subcontracting relationship with either company should contact the ASL Internal Operations Director at firstname.lastname@example.org.